The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 The video below will cover a lot of things mentioned above and also get into the meal plan

-Here are three meal plans that I put together based on the vegetable database.
+Here are three meal plans that I put together based on the guinea pig veggie list.

 1 outer leaf of green leaf lettuce